d3vilh/stable-diffusion-howto/README.md

    d3vilh@M1Prou Stable-diffusion %
    ```
 ## Alternative Stable Diffusion Models
 **[CivitAI](https://civitai.com)** is the most popular hub for other models that can be used with the Web UI.
-To have access to all the list of models, you will need to create an account.
-Once you have an account, you can download any models (including NSFW).
+To have access to all the list of models, you'll need to create an account.
+Once you have it - you can download any models (including NSFW).

 There are 2 types of models that can be downloaded - **Lora** and **Stable Diffusion**:
 * **Stable Diffusion** models have `.ckpt` file extension(TensorFlow checkpoint) and needs to be placed into the `models/Stable-diffusion` directory.
 Once this done - restart Web-UI and choose the model from the dropdown menu.
 * **LoRA** models (Logistic Regression with Adversarial examples) have `.safetensors` file extension (modified TensorFlow checkpoin) and needs to be placed into the `models/Lora` directory.
-All the LoRA models are based on main Stable Diffusion model, so you will need to download the main model as well.
+All the LoRA models are based on main Stable Diffusion model, in most cases you will need to download the main model as well.

 ## LoRA Models configuration
-Lets have example for configuring LoRA model in the WebUI based on [realistEngine_v10 model](https://civitai.com/models/17277/realism-engine):
+Lets have example for configuring LoRA model in the WebUI based on [realismEngine_v10 model](https://civitai.com/models/17277/realism-engine):
 1. First you need to download the model and configuration file (press down arrow on the `Download` button):
 <p align="center">
 <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.1-CvitAI-RealismEngine-v2.1.png" alt="CvitAI Realism Engine page" width="800" border="1" />
 </p>

-2. Then you will need to place them into the `models/Lora` directory as shown below:
+2. Then you will need to place both files into the `models/Lora` directory as shown below:
    ```bash
    d3vilh@M1Prou Lora % pwd && ls -lrth realismEngine_v10*
    /Users/d3vilh/stable-diffusion-webui/models/Lora